Summary

 The very high level of formalism of the first is characterized by:

-• Probably flap or patch pockets (if we could see).
+- Probably flap or patch pockets (if you could see them).

-A formal room will induce a withdrawal of self.
-A formal look is sober, economical, it does not include too many visual elements which create “noise” in and around the silhouette.
-A room is formal when it refocuses on the essential, when its aesthetic serves the structure of the room and does not distract with too heavy elements.
+A formal piece will induce a withdrawal from oneself.
+A formal look is sober, economical, it does not include too many visual elements that make "noise" in and around the silhouette.
+A piece is formal when it refocuses on the essential, when its aesthetic serves the structure of the piece and does not distract with elements that are too heavy.

-For a suit therefore, the texture, the patterns, the pocket flaps, a patch chest pocket, all these elements make the suit heavier .
+So for a suit, the texture, the patterns, the pocket flaps, a patch chest pocket, all these elements make the suit heavier .

-For a shirt, it will be a buttoned collar, the presence of a chest pocket (or two, with bellows!), a thick fabric, darts in the back.
+For a shirt, it will be a button-down collar, the presence of a chest pocket (or two, with a gusset!), a thick fabric, darts in the back.
 Unlike a white poplin shirt with a French or cut-away collar with a hidden throat.

-When we talk about types of shoes, two main categories come to mind: brogues (oxfords in English) and derbies.
-Arbitration is often made between the two.
+When we talk about types of shoes, two broad categories come to mind: oxfords and derbies.
+The choice is often made between the two.

 Should I wear one or should I wear the other?

-So, how will the level of formality of these two categories of shoes differentiate a priori?
+So, how will the level of formality of these two categories of shoes be differentiated a priori?

-Why will the brogue, whatever it is, always be more formal than the derby?
+Why will the Richelieu, whatever it may be, always be more formal than the derby?

-It is necessary to understand their structure in order to evaluate their respective level of formalism.
+It is necessary to understand their structure in order to assess their respective level of formalism.

-Oxford (i.e. brogue) on the left and derby on the right.
+Oxford (i.e. Richelieu) on the left and derby on the right.

 The model on the right, the derby, is heavier in its structure.

-It has guarantors sewn over the upper which weigh down the lines of the shoe , adding new plastic elements: volume, leather over the leather of the upper (you can see this in the lacing which is open).
+It has sewn-on guarantors over the upper which weigh down the lines of the shoe , adding new plastic elements: volume, leather over the leather of the upper (we can see it in the lacing which is open).

-The guarantors of the brogue are sewn in the continuity of the upper .
+The Richelieu's guarantors are sewn in continuity with the upper .
 No extra leather or volume.
-We see it with the lacing which is closed.
-The seams are in the structure of the shoe itself.
+We can see this with the lacing which is closed.
+The seams are in the very structure of the shoe.

-This fundamental difference supersedes all others: whatever we do, whatever we say, the brogue will always be more formal than the derby.
-And that's why the brogue will be welcome with a suit and the derby will not.
-Don't try to take a black derby, as clean as possible, to wear with a suit, it does not work.
+This fundamental difference supersedes all others: whatever you do, whatever you say, the Oxford will always be more formal than the derby.
+And that is why the Oxford will be welcome with a suit and the derby will not.
+Don't try to take a black derby, as clean as possible, to wear it with a suit, it doesn't work.

-And, in the same way, you cannot wear brogue with jeans or chinos .
-What doesn't work: too many differences in the level of formalism.
+And, in the same way, you can't wear oxfords with jeans or chinos .
+What doesn't work: too many differences in the level of formality.

 Nope.
 Well luckily they're not black.
-But with rolled up jeans, also tight around the ankle, you need sneakers or moccasins.
+But with rolled up jeans, so tight around the ankle, you need sneakers or loafers.

 Ok.
-Now that this main principle is established to evaluate the formalism of a piece, let's move on to more details.
+Now that this great principle is established for evaluating the formalism of a piece, let's go into more detail.

 6 ELEMENTS THAT MODULATE THE FORMAL CHARACTER OF A ROOM

-"No brown in town!"
-This is an old, rigorous maxim that is now outdated.
+"No brown in town!", translation "Wearing brown prohibited in town!".
+This is an old, now outdated, rigorous maxim.

-But it is interesting to understand why it took place.
-The idea that brown had no place in the city was that black was reserved for business, for serious things , that, when you went to the city, you had to show a certain discretion in your dress, a certain formalism.
+But it is interesting to understand why it was popular.
+The idea that brown had no place in the city was that black was reserved for business, for serious things , that when you went to town you had to show a certain discretion in your attire, a certain formality.

 Black is the color of self-withdrawal.
-This is where it is most formal.
-This is also the reason why men's tuxedos are black, to stand out less and so that their companions next to them are better highlighted.
+That is why it is the most formal.
+This is also the reason why men's tuxedos are black, to be less noticeable and so that their companions at their side are better highlighted.

-Blackness is therefore: being forgotten and bowing your neck to established social rules.
+Black is therefore: being forgotten and bowing one's neck to established social rules.

-Thus, brown is less formal and the lighter you go, the more relaxed the shoe model: a black brogue is more formal than a brown and, in the same way, a black derby is more formal than a brown.
-But, to the extent that the main principle of structure takes precedence: a black derby will be less formal than a brown brogue.
+So, brown is less formal and the lighter you go, the more relaxed you make the shoe model: a black Oxford is more formal than a brown one and, in the same way, a black derby is more formal than a brown one.
+But, to the extent that the great principle of structure prevails: a black derby will be less formal than a brown Oxford.

-As for the other colors, eggplant (or burgundy) for the most part, it is more original because it is rarer but will, in my opinion, be equivalent to brown in its effect if it is taken in the same shade.
-So much so that an eggplant one-cut brogue, therefore dark, will have the same level of formality as a dark brown one-cut brogue.
+As for the other colours, aubergine (or burgundy) for the most part, it is more original because it is rarer but will be, in my opinion, equivalent to brown in its effect if it is taken in the same shade.
+So much so that an aubergine one-cut Richelieu, therefore dark, will have the same level of formalism as a dark brown one-cut Richelieu.

 Logically, smooth leather is the most formal!
-Next come velvet (or nubuck) and grained.
+Then come velvet (or nubuck) and grained leather.
 The relief makes the shoe heavier.

-Moreover, it is very rare for grained leather to be used to make an oxford.
-Velvet is much less rare, however.
+Moreover, it is very rare that grained leather is used in the making of a Richelieu.
+Velvet, however, is much less rare.

 Derby from Septième Largeur.
 Brown and grained for a rustic look!

-The reason why Berluti builds his models in Blake comes largely from the fact that it refines his models (this is also Caulaincourt 's choice).
+The reason why Berluti builds its models in Blake is largely because it refines its models (this is also Caulaincourt 's choice).
 Thus, the brand obtains shoes of great finesse.

-The principle is simple: the more visible seams, the less formal the pair .
-However, to say that, for the same type of brogue, the Blake stitched will be more formal than the GoodYear, I am not sure.
+The principle is simple: the more visible seams, the less formal the pair is .
+However, to say that, for the same type of Oxford, the Blake stitched will be more formal than the GoodYear, I am not sure.
 We have to see in practice.

-But what is certain, however, is that between these two models of derby, there is indeed a difference in formality.
+But what is certain, on the other hand, is that between these two models of derbies, there is indeed a difference in formalism.

-On the left a Heschung derby Norwegian assembly and on the right a Crockett & Jones derby GoodYear assembly
+On the left a Heschung derby Norwegian mount and on the right a Crockett & Jones derby GoodYear mount

 The clearly visible, and even contrasting, seams bring much more relaxation to the model.
-But that's not all, the thicker rubber sole also plays a big role.
+But that's not all, the thicker rubber sole also plays a big part.

 THE SOLE

-A gum (rubber) sole will be visually heavier and therefore less formal.
+A rubber sole will visually be heavier and therefore less formal.
 However, you can find rubber soles that are thin enough to pass for leather soles.

 THE SEAMS